fstab/docker-prometheus-demo/README.md

 Prometheus Demo
 ===============

-Docker image with Prometheus downloads in `/root/`.
+Ubuntu with Prometheus downloads in `/root/`.